heyudude/Brawl-Stars-Club-Tools/README.rst

 bstools - Brawl Stars Club Dashboard generator
 ==================================================

-This is a tool for creating a dashboard for Club participation in ClashRoyale.
+This is a tool for creating a dashboard for Club participation in Brawl Stars.
 See https://developer.brawlstars.com to sign up for a developer account and create an API key to use with this.